UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_console_ssh_key.md

     [X forwarding](../software/ssh_x_forwarding.md) is disabled.
     Hence, we do not teach it :-)

-## 3. Type your UPPMAX password and 2FA
+## 3. Type your UPPMAX password

+Type your UPPMAX password.

+???- question "How does this look like?"

+    ```bash
+    $ ssh -A sven@bianca.uppmax.uu.se

+    Provide your normal UPPMAX password.
+You will supply the TOTP code separately, in the next step.

+    (sven@bianca.uppmax.uu.se) Password:
+    (sven@bianca.uppmax.uu.se)
+    ```

+## 4. Type your TOTP

-Type your UPPMAX password,
+Type your UPPMAX TOTP.

-directly followed by the UPPMAX 2-factor authentication number, for example `verysecret678123`, then press enter.
-In this case, the password is `verysecret` and `678123` is the 2FA number.
+???- question "How does this look like?"

+    ```bash
+    Second factor (TOTP UPPMAX):
+    ```

+## 5. Type your Bianca project's name

+Type your Bianca project's name.

+???- question "How does this look like?"

+    ```bash
+    Project name (pick from sens2016001 sens2017625 sens2023598): sens2017625
+    ```

-## 4. You are in
+## 6. You are in

 Enjoy!
 You are in!
 To be precise, you are on a Bianca [login node](../cluster_guides/login_node.md).